mariaudem/Twitter-Performance-Risk-Analysis/README.md

 # 🤖 Autonomous Agentic Risk Intelligence: Twitter Analysis

 ## 🚀 The Agentic Evolution
 This project demonstrates the transition from manual data monitoring to **Autonomous Risk Discovery**.
-By leveraging a multi-agent AI architecture, the system automates the identification and prioriti[...]
+By leveraging a multi-agent AI architecture, the system automates the identification and prioritization of market threats within complex social media datasets.

 ---
 ## 🎯 Strategic Mission